CrlsMrls/learning-notes/kubernetes/07-assign-pods-nodes.md

   Warning  FailedScheduling  46s   default-scheduler  0/1 nodes are available: 1 node(s) didn't match Pod's node affinity/selector. preemption: 0/1 nodes are available: 1 Preemption is not helpful for scheduling.
 ```

+This is described as `node(s) didn't match Pod's node affinity/selector`.

 ## Affinity

 Node affinity is conceptually similar to `nodeSelector`, allowing more complex rules.